seabro917/2019-2020-Edinburgh-DSP/README.md

 # 2019-2020-Edinburgh-DSP
 My designs and solutions for M.Sc.
-DSP course assignments & labs.
+DSP (Digital Signal Processing) course assignments & labs.

 Please note that same assignments are not included in this course syllabus currently.
 # Assignmens